 How Vanguard Personal Advisor Services Works

-First off, as a robo-advisor, Vanguard Personal Advisor Services are entirely online.
+First off, because Vanguard Personal Advisor Services is a robo-advisor, it's located entirely online.
 This means you get to contact your advisor through online chat, email, over the phone and over a video chat.

-Getting started is as simple as going to its website and clicking the “Get started online” button.
-You can also give them a call Monday through Friday 8 a.m. – 8 p.m.
+Getting started is as simple as going to Vanguard's website and clicking the “Get started online” button.
+You can also give them a call Monday through Friday, from 8 a.m. to 8 p.m.
 EST. You have no obligation to open an account with Vanguard once you contact them, though.
 If you just want to speak to someone to find out more about your potential account, you can do that too.

 When it’s time to open your account, you will need to provide personal information like your retirement (or other milestone) goals, your income, spending needs and more.
 Vanguard wants to get the best picture of what you expect from your investments so it can create the ideal portfolio for you.